Faculty

 Assistant Professor, Residency Program Director

 Dr. Schultz is the Family Medicine Residency Program Director.
 He graduated from the Wayne State University School of Medicine in Detroit, MI and completed his residency at Providence Hospital in Southfield, MI.
 He has many years of experience as a family medicine residency core faculty as well as program director.
-Dr. Schultz is board certified in family medicine.
+Dr. Schultz is board certified in Family Medicine and Lifestyle Medicine.

 After completing residency, Dr. Schultz remained at Providence Hospital as a core faculty member and later as the medical director of one of the residency clinics.
 During this time, he focused on office transformation, EHR optimization, and quality improvement.
 From there he moved on to be the residency program director at St. Joseph Mercy Livingston in Brighton, MI, for both the allopathic and osteopathic residency programs.